luminarily/bookofmormon/_posts/2017-03-04-small-and-simple-things.md

 People criticize his approach, but honestly, who are we to critique a man who pulled off the *impossible*? **Is there anyone else in America that could have and *would have* done what Trump did?** I don't think it's likely there is anyone.

-Therefore...

-### So what if Donald Trump speaks like a simpleton?
-The scriptures make no case against such; in fact they praise simplicity and plainness.
+The scriptures make no case against such those who speak simply.

 > 23 And now, he imparteth his word by angels unto men, yea, not only men but women also.
 Now this is not all; **little children do have words given unto them many times, which confound the wise and the learned.**
 >